 - On March 11, 2020 the World Health Organization declared the outbreak of the coronavirus (COVID-19) pandemic.
 The Province of Ontario declared a state of emergency on March 17, 2020.
 The global pandemic remains an ongoing issue that continues to disrupt economic activity.
-The financial impact of these events continues to create uncertainty for municipal financial planning. - The pandemic sent Canada into an economic recession in 2020, from which the economy is now showing signs of recovery.
-Inflation expectations have converged to their pre-pandemic levels and longer-term interest rates have moved higher in response.
-The COVID-19 pandemic continues to cloud the outlook.
-This should not directly affect the risk profile of the Town or the implementation of this Plan. - The pandemic-related economic disruptions are likely to fade as vaccination levels rise.
-This improving economic outlook continues to have a positive impact on financial markets. - The portions of MNRI that will be needed in the shorter term will be invested in investment strategies with very low risk and high liquidity (such as cash and short-term fixed income) given the economic uncertainty in the near-term. - The portions of MNRI that are not expected to be needed over the short-term will be invested to take advantage of a longer-term investment horizon to achieve higher returns by investing in equities and bonds.
+The financial impact of these events continues to create uncertainty for municipal financial planning. - The pandemic sent Canada into an economic recession in 2020, from which the economy is showing signs of recovery, but the recovery is uneven.
+Supply chains issues continue to disrupt production and distribution of certain goods while inflation has moved above long-term averages in the short term.
+The changing outlook for longer term inflation expectations has implication for the trajectory for interest rates.
+Central banks have been reluctant to start raising policy interest rates so far but may have to respond if there is further evidence of accelerating inflation.
+The COVID-19 pandemic continues to cloud the outlook which creates uncertainty for the interest rates outlook.
+This should not directly affect the risk profile of the City or the implementation of this Plan. - The pandemic-related economic disruptions are likely to fade as over time but may have lingering affects on the global economy and capital market.
+The economic recovery continues to be uneven. - The portions of MNRI that will be needed in the shorter term will be invested in investment strategies with very low risk and high liquidity (such as cash and short-term fixed income) given the economic uncertainty in the near-term. - The portions of MNRI that are not expected to be needed over the short-term will be invested to take advantage of a longer-term investment horizon to achieve higher returns by investing in equities and bonds.
 A diversified approach should help to reduce volatility while still offering the potential for investment returns to outpace inflation.

-Return assumptions are provided in section 6.6.
-These return assumptions were based on allocations that the Chief Investment Officer considers appropriate for Whitby and approved by the ONE JIB.
+Return assumptions have been provided in section 6.6.
+These return assumptions were based on allocations that the Chief Investment Officer considers appropriate for Quinte West and that have been approved by the ONE JIB.
 As the portfolios will be broadly diversified, these potential returns are expected to be achieved while still maintaining an appropriate risk profile.